|The first prototype of the Beetle in 1935 |

-THE HISTORY OF THE BEETLE, really goes back to pre 2nd world war, when Adolf Hitler had a vision of a mass produced vehicle that was affordable to the average German.
+THE HISTORY OF THE BEETLE, really goes back to pre-2nd world war, when Adolf Hitler had a vision of a mass-produced vehicle that was affordable to the average German.
 Started in 1934 when in the Hall of Berlin Adolf Hitler announced that the car had not to be an exclusive privilege of the rich.
-To Ferdinand Porsche, defined by him as "the most famous designer of all time", he entrusted the assignment to construct the Volkswagen (the people's car).
-Hitler was apparently influenced by the achievements of Henry Ford and his production lines - reading Ford's biography while in prison during 1923.
+Ferdinand Porsche, defined by him as "the most famous designer of all time", entrusted the assignment to construct the Volkswagen (the people's car).
+Hitler was apparently influenced by the achievements of Henry Ford and his production lines - reading Ford's biography while in prison in 1923.

 On January 17, 1934, the German Reich government received a design proposal for a people’s car, a “Volkswagen” (German for ‘workers wagon’), from Ferdinand Porsche.
 It appeared feasible and shortly thereafter, Ferdinand Porsche received a contract from the German motor industry association (RDA) to deliver a prototype within 10 months.

-By October 1935 the first prototypes was completed but remained a secret, were on the autobahns, the V1 saloon and a convertible V2, these cars had aluminium bodies mounted over traditional wooden frameworks.
-In 1936 steel bodies mounted over all-steel floorpans were used, powered by a 984cc, 22bhp engine that could reach a top speed of around 65 mph.
+By October 1935 the first prototypes were completed but remained a secret, were on the autobahns, the V1 saloon, and a convertible V2, these cars had aluminum bodies mounted over traditional wooden frameworks.
+In 1936 steel bodies mounted over all-steel floorplans were used, powered by a 984cc, 22bhp engine that could reach a top speed of around 65 mph.

 On September 16, 1938, Volkswagenwerk GmbH was officially registered.
 Although the factory was in Wolfsburg, its registered address was in Berlin until 1948.